 Orange Regional Museum is offers a range of curriculum based learning programs designed to provide students with a hands on understanding of the history and landscape of Orange, the region and Australia.

-School programs cover the following topics: Wiradjuri culture, Mt Canobolas, Gold Rush, Post-WWII migration, chronologies and object stories.
+Current school programs cover the following topics: Wiradjuri culture, Mt Canobolas, Gold Rush, Post-WWII migration, chronologies and object stories.

 30min – 1.5 hour Museum led sessions including tours, worksheets and hands on workshops based around curriculum units are available.

 Contact us to discussion the best option for your class: email@example.com | 02 6393 8444

 View workshop options here.

 Secondary teachers are encourage to get in contact with the museum to discuss bespoke options for their classes.

 Image: Coolamon, date Unknown, loan courtesy Orange & District Historical Society